-From No Child Left Behind to Every Student Succeeds Act.
-From state- based standards to the Common Core State Standards.
-With each new initiative, new curriculum and assessments are rolled out by publishing companies, marketed as the silver bullet for addressing the new standards, sold to schools, and expected to be implemented in classrooms.
+With each new initiative, new curriculum and assessments are rolled out, marketed as the silver bullet for addressing the new standards, sold to schools, and expected to be implemented in classrooms.
 Training sessions are scheduled where “experts” who don’t know our practices, our students, or our communities walk into our professional homes and attempt to sell us on a one-size-fits-all approach.
 Sound familiar?

-Like you, we open those boxes and realize they do not include the children we teach—children with disabilities, emergent bilinguals (English language learners), children of color—but what do we do?
+We open those boxes and realize they do not include the children we teach—children with disabilities, emergent bilinguals (English language learners), children of color—but what do we do?
 We believe curriculum should be meaningful, engaging, relevant, and relatable to our students.
 We want all children to be engaged and to learn.
-But unfortunately, like you, the expectation that we must stick to the assigned curriculum looms large and often feels insurmountable.
-Against our better judgment, we find ourselves navigating man- dated curriculum that is not relevant to the children we teach, failing to engage our students and wasting valuable teaching time.
+But unfortunately, the expectation that we must stick to the assigned curriculum looms large and often feels insurmountable.
+Against our better judgment, we find ourselves navigating mandated curriculum that is not relevant to the children we teach, failing to engage our students and wasting valuable teaching time.

 For it to make sense, we have to see culturally relevant teaching as a reframing or as an overlay—not an addition—to the existing curriculum.
 We must think of the mandated curriculum as a starting place, not an ending place, and find ways to include new perspectives and materials, making curriculum and teaching more inclusive and representative.

-To learn more about No More Culturally Irrelevant Teaching and download a sample chapter, visit Heinemann.com.
+Learn more about No More Culturally Irrelevant Teaching at Heinemann.com

 Mariana Souto-Manning, a former classroom teacher, is Associate Professor at Teachers College, Columbia University and Chair of the National Council of Teachers of English (NCTE) Research Foundation.
 You can find her on Twitter at @soutomanning.